mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

+# Blockchain Basics and Transactions, UTXO and Script Code
 ## Bitcoin Script

 Bitcoin Script is the programming language used within the Bitcoin protocol to process transactions.
 Here are some key points about Bitcoin Script: